The Sensitive comments feature is Peakon's way of flagging the most time-sensitive feedback from your organisation.

 3. Notification on sensitive comments

-When notifications have been enabled for sensitive comments, and a sensitive comment is detected, members of the access control groups with access to view sensitive comments will receive:
+When notifications have been enabled for sensitive comments, and a sensitive comment is detected, members of the admin access control groups with access to view sensitive comments will receive:

 - An immediate notification on Peakon when a sensitive comment is detected